 Portland OR 97211 Map

 - For those who live near Portland, there is off-street parking nearby that is available (on Alberta St or on side streets).
 The Max bus lines 17 and 72 stop right across the street.
 There is also lots of bike parking on Alberta St.

 - If you are traveling into Portland, the closest hotels are the Caravan Tiny House Hotel and McMenamins Kennedy School.
 There are also AirBNB locations for rent nearby.
-You can save $25 on your rental by using this link: AirBNB $25 credit.
 You can also stay in a eco-friendly hotel downtown and drive, bike or take a taxi (many hybrids and electric cars available), or get an Uber ride to class.

 - Throughout the 16 weeks, you will be expected to complete the online training homework and progress through your project.

 - 2 additional one-on-one mentoring sessions #7 and #8 (1 hour each) will be available to attendees (can support current project or future project)

 The cost for the 16-week long course is $5500 per project team (1-3 people).
 Early bird pricing can save up to $1000 off the cost.

 Here is what you get for your money:

 - Subscription to Lean online courses for one year (12 months from start of training)